GeRDI-Project/GerdiKubed_Operations/README.md

 ### cluster-dns

-Sets up dnsmasq and forces the load balancer to use kube-dns to resolve cluster internal domains.
+Sets up dnsmasq and forces the loadbalancer to use kube-dns to resolve cluster internal domains.

 <a name="cni"></a>